Introduction

 : Type of chemical structure representation present in thecontent

-: It corresponds to the raw structure representation (as an string), i.e., a SMILES string or the content of an XYZ file or a Molfile.charge
+: The raw structure representation (as a string), i.e., a SMILES string or the content of an XYZ file or a Molfile.charge

 : List of chemical element symbols for the full set of atoms.atom_map